smattymatty/mathew-storm-site/writing_content/philosophy/-philosophy_glossary.md

 [→ Read the full essay](/writing/philosophy/humanist-absurdism/)

+**Terminology:**

+{~ accordion title="Humanism" ~}
+Traditional Humanism: The belief that human reason and agency are the center of the world and will eventually solve all problems.

+Humanist Absurdism: The recognition that the systems we built are now the center, and they use "reason" to make the world colder.
+Being a "humanist" now means being intentionally inefficient or "irrational" to protect a person from the system's logic.
+{~~}

+{~ accordion title="Solidarity" ~}
+Traditional Solidarity: Standing together publicly to demand political change or reform a system.

+Humanist Absurdism: The "Unspoken Network."
+It’s the quiet, anonymous knowledge that you aren't the only one slipping gears.
+It’s helping someone without the system (or even the person you helped) ever finding out, so the system doesn't learn how to close the gap.
+{~~}

 **Key terms:**

 - **Embedded Kindness** — Mercy coded into architecture.
 Windows, gardens, and secret doors built into the labyrinth.
 Every line of code is a moral choice.